Justice League: Generation Lost: Plot summary

 The League defend themselves against the Creature Commandos, who suddenly stop fighting, realizing they do not know why they're so far from their base.
 At the United Nations, Taleb is defending Checkmate against a Security Council meeting, who believe he has lost control, blaming him for Magog's attack and other events.
 They revoke Checkmate's charter and Taleb rants at White King Alton Janus about how this means the end of the organization, but Janus replies it's merely the beginning.
 He teleports them to a secret base as Taleb realizes that Janus has been manipulating him all this time, pushing him to actions that would destroy Checkmate.
-Max then appears in order to reveal that he is the real brains and uses his power to transform Taleb into an OMAC as a horrified Blue Beetle looks on in captivity.
-The League tracks down a lead on where they took Blue Beetle but Captain Atom finds himself attacked by Power Girl, who has been pushed by Max to blame Atom for the destruction in Chicago and is out to bring him down.
-Tortured by Max, Blue Beetle remembers him as Max reveals that the mind-wipe (which could only be done once) feeds off psychic energy so the more people around, the faster some will forget.
-Captain Atom fights Power Girl, realizing that thanks to Max, she sees him as an out-of-control Superman and is not holding back.
+Lord then appears in order to reveal that he is the real brains and uses his power to transform Taleb into an OMAC as a horrified Blue Beetle looks on in captivity.
+The League tracks down a lead on where they took Blue Beetle but Captain Atom finds himself attacked by Power Girl, who has been pushed by Lord to blame Atom for the destruction in Chicago and is out to bring him down.
+Tortured by Lord, Blue Beetle remembers him as Lord reveals that the mind-wipe (which could only be done once) feeds off psychic energy so the more people around, the faster some will forget.
+Captain Atom fights Power Girl, realizing that thanks to Lord, she sees him as an out-of-control Superman and is not holding back.
 The JLI help but Power Girl sees them as other Justice Leaguers and continues to fight.
 Booster Gold gets Rocket Red to attack Kara with high-powered sonics, rattling her concentration.
-This allows Power Girl to free herself of Max's control and remembers everything.
-She then decides to join the rest of the JLI to take Max down.
+This allows Power Girl to free herself of Lord's control and remembers everything.
+She then decides to join the rest of the JLI to take Lord down.